top of page

 1. Provide basic manufacturing and design education throughout all of schooling.

 2. Provide extensive, general and specific, compulsory education and training to anyone who wishes to enter into design and/or manufacturing jobs.
-This training will be largely open source, and ensure that everyone is fully knowledgeable, and qualified to carryout their job.
+This training will be largely open source, and therefore of no cost to companies; it will ensure that everyone is knowledgeable, and qualified to carryout their job.

 3. Provide support to all design and manufacturing companies.

-5. Grant licences for manufacture only to the design with the highest performance when benchmarked, similar to a worldwide patent.
+5. Grant licences for manufacture to the product design with the highest overall performance when benchmarked, similar to a patent.

-6. The companies who create these wining designs, are free to licence it's manufacture to other companies, to recoup their design costs.
+6. The companies who create these licensed designs, are free to licence it's manufacture to other companies, to recoup their design costs.

-7. Create an international opensource database of these products and their accurate specification, so everyone has access to the products they need.
+7. Create an international opensource database of these products and their accurate and comprehensive specification, so everyone has access to the products and information they need.

-8. Ultimately regulate, optimise, and standardise the design of all components and products worldwide.
+8. Ultimately regulate, optimise, and standardise the design of the majority of mass produced components and products worldwide.

 A key aim of our policies is as follows: Imagine that there are 500 companies in the world who design (and probably make also) a common product such as a lawn mower.
 Each company spends on average £100,000 designing each new model that they bring out.
 This is a total of £50 million spent on design.
 What happens if we used all of that budget within 5 specialist companies only, who were the leaders in their field.
 Each company would now have £10 million to spend on designing each new model, this would mean they would have far better facilities, and equipment, and could employee more designers of a much higher calibre, thus resulting in a far better product for everyone, which can be manufactured at a lower price.
 Indeed they probably would not need all the £10 million, so the cost of the mower would be still further reduced.
 The five companies can then license manufacture of their designs to the other 495 companies.
 This is the situation we wish to achieve with the design and manufacture of all products, as it brings benefits to everyone.